St. Charles Air Line Bridge

 The St. Charles Air Line Bridge is a Strauss Trunnion bascule bridge which spans the Chicago River in Chicago, Illinois.

 Built as part of the St. Charles Air Line Railroad by the American Bridge Company in 1919, the bridge originally had a span of 260 ft.
 This bridge held the world record for longest bascule-type span until 1930, when it was shortened to 220 ft during a relocation as a result of straightening the river channel.
 The chief design engineer of the original bridge was Leonard O. Hopkins.

+History

+The bridge's record-setting 260 ft leaf was motivated primarily by federal clear-channel requirements, and the design included provisions for a one-time move to a straighter South Branch channel.
+It was designated a Chicago Landmark on December 12, 2007.